lauevrar77/insurance-coding-challenge/README.md

 ### Not separating frontend and backend
 ...

+### Using SQLite

+### Not creating a tree structure in the nacebel codes table

 ## Hypothesis
 ### Advices only on five digits codes
-* Not enforced on admin interface
+* Not enforced on admin interface at the moment

 ## Todo
 - [ ] Fix nacebel english labels that are always empty
+- [ ] Make sections and level collapsible in the form

+## Possible (but possibly premature) optimisations
+- Pre render codes tree for form